netguru/ResponseDetective/README.md

 ### Carthage

-If you're using [Carthage](https://github.com/Carthage/Carthage), just add the following dependency to your `Cartfile`:
+If you're using [Carthage](https://github.com/Carthage/Carthage), add the following dependency to your `Cartfile`:

 ```none
 github "netguru/ResponseDetective"